rust-stuco/lectures/week14/concurrency.md

     * _See the speaker notes for a high-level overview_

 <!--
+If you're reading this on PDF, go to the HTML (or source code) to see everything!

+TLDR (this list is missing a bunch of stuff but you should get the idea):
+- Data in tasks must implement the Send trait
+- If you get this error, look for non-Send types held across `.await` points
+    - Usually, these would be Rc, RefCell, and references to thread-local data, or `MutexGuard`

 Copied from a previous slide for context:
 When you write an `async fn` or `async` block, the Rust compiler turns it into a state machine object that implements the `Future` trait.
 This `Future` object holds all of the necessary state (local variables) to pause at an `.await` point and resume later.